Types of Donations

-Under certain circumstances, the donor may request a partial payment and donate the balance of the property’s fair market value.
+A donor may request a partial payment and donate the balance of the property’s fair market value, which is established by a current qualified appraisal.
 A payment for less than the fair market value is referred to as a Bargain Sale.
-The fair market value of the property is determined by a “qualified appraisal”.

 Debt encumbered property, residential or commercial, is an example of transactions typically transferred under a Bargain Sale.
-The cash payment allows the donor to extinguish the debt or make necessary improvements before transfer, and to use any residual cash for personal needs.
+A cash payment from Realty Gift Fund allows the donor to extinguish the debt before transfer, and to use any residual cash for personal needs.

 After transfer, RGF will make any improvements deemed necessary then resell the property.